-Standard packaging includes a small box (nine x nine x 11 inches) that will fit up to five kg, a medium box (ten x ten x 15 inches) that will fit up to ten kg, and a larger heavy-duty box (13 x 13 x 20 inches) with inset handles that holds up to 20 kg.
-Every container also includes a three-mil poly liner to keep your research diet as fresh as possible.
+Standard packaging includes a small box (9 x 9 x 11 inches) that will fit up to five kg, a medium box (10 x 10 x 15 inches) that will fit up to ten kg, and a larger heavy-duty box (13 x 13 x 21 inches) which is primary used when there is vacuum packaging, and for some powder diets and ingredients.
+Every container also includes a three-mil poly liner.
 Vacuum packaging and specific quantity packaging are also available at additional cost.
 Vacuum packaging will typically reduce the amount of diet fit into a box.
-Contact us at email@example.com for more information.
+Contact us at firstname.lastname@example.org for more information.

 Diets are custom made to fill each order.
 The typical lead-time between order and shipment is ten business days.
 The exceptions to this are TD.88137, TD.06414, and TD.01306 which for orders of 25 kg or less, are usually available within a week.
 If irradiation is required (add ten business days).
 We can often accommodate your rush production needs, for an additional fee.
 Contact us at email@example.com for more details.
 Transit time depends on the type of delivery method used (regular ground, overnight, etc.).
 Weight and delivery method affect shipping costs, which are typically prepaid and added to the invoice.